-The method proposed in [6] considers cache utilization, including outside of the route to the original content holder, and assigns the content to be cached by each CCN router according to the request popularity of the content and the CCN routers collaborate on caching.
-However, when we use the method in [6] among multiple ISPs in a cooperative manner, the balancing of network traffic becomes a problem that was not considered in [6].
-Additionally, the method has a possibility of cache misses that cause transit link policy violations as mentioned in Section III.
+The method proposed in [10] considers cache utilization, including outside of the route to the original content holder, and assigns the content to be cached by each CCN router according to the request popularity of the content and the CCN routers collaborate on caching.
+However, when we use the method in [10] among multiple ISPs in a cooperative manner, the balancing of network traffic becomes a problem that was not considered in [10].
+Additionally, the cached content name table called AIB has a possibility of cache misses resulting from its construction method, then transit link policy violations can occur as mentioned in Section 3.